na-na-hi/renget/archive/KTH_Yasha.md

 These are things he can fix with time, but for now, he will struggle.

+>Qinglong Youxing [Auspicious Monster Summon #1]

+!!! note Abrigded chant for summoning Qinglong:
+	-> The shining sun always comes with rays of hope. <- -> And that hope is here! <-
+	-> Come forth, Dragon of the Dawn! <-

+!!! note Unabridged chant:
+	-> Through all the turmoil. <-
+	-> Through all the adversity. <-
+	-> These truths remain absolute. <-
+	-> He's the first of the symbols. <-
+	-> An Immortal God of the wood element. <-
+	-> A War God with the title of true dragon. <-
+	-> And a Spirit God carrying the spring season's soul.<- -> And that is the reason!
+No matter how formidable of an opponent you are... <- -> As long as I have him on my side, I fear nothing. <- -> As long as I keep my face close to his sun, I'll never lose. <- -> Let your hope light the road, Qinglong Youxing! <-

+The abridged chant is already an insult to Qinglong.
+He will refuse to be called with a shorter declaration than that.

+Qinglong only approves of being summoned if he is the first offensive move.
+Yasha can run away with footwork and travelling, escape with stealth, and defend with endurance, but if he wants to summon Qinglong, he cannot use any attacks or barrages beforehand.

+Doing so would imply that his attacks are effective in any way against his opponent.
+And if it's an opponent Yasha can fight against, then it would be an insult to bring a true dragon into the battle.

+Still, this is just a detail.
+Even if Yasha follows all of his desires for chants and technique orders, Qinglong will still kill him.
+He does not approve of the young man as a summoner yet.

+**Qinglong's Abilities:**

+1. Purest dragon bloodline that grants him immense strength, durability, endurance, unrestrainable flight, control over the traditional five elements and the weather, and very deadly roars.
+2. Qi that carries affinity for the wood element.
+Even the most barren lands will flourish under his steps, becoming an ever-growing forest on his command.
+However, he can also absorb the wood element manipulated by his enemies, turning it into the dew that makes his own life grow.
+3. His mind sea is the springtime sun and a dragon's judgment.
+Those who earn his cooperation will glow brightly and bloom their innate talents, becoming better versions of themselves by being near him.
+Those who earn his ire will wither away, as he can convert the dawn of his soul into rays of energy that burn body and soul.
+The dawn will also passively destroy any shadows around him, messing with attempts at hiding one's aura or using stealth techniques, even if they are his allies.
+A dragon does not need deceit.

+>Zhuque Yunyun [Auspicious Monster Summon #2]

+!!! note Abridged chant for summoning Zhuque
+	-> Relight my fire, Vermillion Bird! <-

+!!! note Unabridged chant for summoning Zhuque
+	-> Though her gaze is like a calm sea... <-
+	-> The warmth in her soul is like the summer's sun. <- -> Mankind waits for her to fly along, setting hearts afire without a care. <- -> Oh, empress of all birds, lend me your wings. <- -> Lift me up to the heavens, the source of your being. <- -> You're the magic that I need, Zhuque Yunyun! <-

+Zhuque will accept the call even if Yasha doesn't use any chants.
+She has a bit of a soft spot for him.

+**Zhuque's Abilities:**

+1. Purest phoenix bloodline that grants her unmatched regeneration, control over fire, and resurrection.
+Strength and agility are also increased, but not to the level of a bloodline focused on them.
+2. Qi that carries affinity for the fire element, increasing the strength of her fire manipulation and granting fire absorption.
+Those flames also have a purifying quality to them, cleansing evil.
+3. The mind sea of the empress of all birds.
+Zhuque has a soul spirit for every bird under the sun, and she can release their souls or channel their abilities through her mind sea connections.
+The Qingniao that carries messages to faraway places.
+The Zhenniao that's poisonous from its veins to the tips of its feathers.
+And mundane birds like the peregrine falcon that only increase the speed of her allies.
+Her mastery of the mind sea is high enough to share even her own abilities, allowing her to heal and resurrect her summoner while their souls are connected.

+>Baihu Chao [Auspicious Monster Summon #3]

+!!! note Abridged chant for summoning Baihu:
+	WIP

+!!! note Unabridged chant for summoning Baihu:
+	WIP

+Baihu will only approve of being summoned as a last resort.
+She wants her summoner to give it their all before relying on her.
+In this regard, she's the opposite of Qinglong.

+The tiger also expects her summoner to keep giving their best even after calling her.
+Protecting them is different from letting them hide behind her while she does all the work.

+**Baihu's Abilities:**

+1. Purest tiger bloodline that grants her strength, agility, and senses, alongside claws and fangs that cut through anything evil.
+2. Qi that carries affinity for the metal element.
+Baihu normally manifests it as a pair of gauntlets and greaves that enhance her destructive power and defense, but she can make all sorts of weapons and structures with it.
+Her metal can also be imbued with the moonlight of her inner world, giving it the ability to reflect the things it meets.
+3. The mind sea of the queen of beasts that carries an army of white tiger cubs.
+Alongside Baihu, they hunt during the night, granting her allies aura-muting properties equivalent to a stealth technique, and also warding off evil.

+>Xuanwu Lanzhu [Auspicious Monster Summon #4]

+!!! note Abridged chant for summoning Xuanwu:
+	WIP

+!!! note Unabridged chant for summoning Xuanwu:
+	WIP

+**Xuanwu's Abilities:**

+1. Purest tortoise bloodline that grants her longevity, endurance, and the quality of a living barrier.
+She has incredible durability and can spread her protection to large areas, without the need for techniques.
+2. Qi that carries affinity for the water element.
+She can use it as an offense that crushes steadily or rapidly.
+However, her waters can also serve as living barriers, ones that conceptually soak damage.
+Attacks thrown against the waters are captured on their surfaces, becoming like flowing photos.
+3. Her mind sea carries a snake soul spirit that can target an enemy's soul with a deadly toxin.
+While manifesting the snake, her waters lose their barrier-like quality and become muddied, also gaining venomous properties.

 #### -> Skills And Wealth (-55) <-

 >Advantages (-25)